 Troubleshooting Common Issues

-No Signal or Poor Quality: Double-check all connections.
+No Signal or Poor Quality: Double-check all connections to ensure they are secure and properly connected.
 A loose or improperly connected cable can cause signal issues.
 Also, verify that the converter is working correctly.

 Device Compatibility: Ensure that the converter supports coaxial and HDMI outputs.
 Some converters might only handle specific resolutions or signals.

-Audio Problems: If video is working but audio isn’t, check that the TV is set to receive audio through HDMI and ensure the converter supports audio transmission.
+Audio Problems: If the video is working but the audio isn’t, check that the TV is set to receive audio through HDMI and ensure the converter supports audio transmission.

 Safety Tips